 7.129 The assessment of landscape and visual effects is based on the description of the Development included within Chapter 3 Site and Development Description, including the proposed landscape and ecological mitigation measures as set out on the Landscape Strategy Plans and Planting Schedule and Notes (Figures 7.13 to 7.17).
+A summary of the effects identified is set out below, with receptors identified that are likely to experience effects that are considered significant (Moderate or Major) during the construction phase.
 The assessment of likely landscape and visual effects are described in detail in Appendix 7.4: Landscape Effects Table, Appendix 7.5 Visual Effects Table and Appendix 7.6: Residential Visual Amenity Assessment.